Boss2021-eng/Geo-Dev-Lab/Week 2/Readme.md

 1. **Different data sources:** The administrative boundary, health facility, and demographic datasets were obtained from different sources.
 Consequently, differences exist in their definitions, data collection methods, and update cycles.

 2. **Temporal differences:** The datasets represent different reference periods.
-The population dataset contains **2024 population estimates**, while the health facility dataset contains records from **2025**.
+The population dataset contains **2024 population estimates**, while the health facility dataset contains records from **2023**.
 Therefore, the population and health facility data do not represent exactly the same point in time.

-3. **Missing attribute values:** Some health facility records contain missing values for selected attributes.
-These missing values indicate that the corresponding information was not available in the source dataset and were retained as missing during the analysis.

-4. **Population estimates:** The population values represent **2024 estimates** rather than census counts.
+3. **Population estimates:** The population values represent **2024 estimates** rather than census counts.
 Therefore, they provide estimated population levels for each LGA and should not be interpreted as exact population counts.

 ---